VML8/ftb-quest-manager/README.md

+The README file has been renewed based on the current project structure, ensuring the file paths and module names align with the uploaded code.

 # FTB Quest Viewer

 A Python tool for viewing and navigating FTB (Feed The Beast) quest data from Minecraft modpacks.
 This tool parses SNBT quest and language files and provides an interactive, modular command-line interface to explore quest chapters, individual quests, tasks, and rewards.